 When I graduated from high school, I did what culture told me to do.
 And I was good at it.
 Buy nice things.
 Date beautiful women.
 And party harder than anyone you know.

 24 months later, I found myself emotionally bankrupt.
 I was in debt, unhealthy, and broken.

 In a political science class at my local community college, I met a gentlemen who was 10 years older than me.
 For some peculiar reason we became quite close.
 Maybe he saw himself in me or maybe he believed our relationship had some future significance.
 A few months later, I received a call asking to meet at the Starbucks near my home in Rancho Cucamonga.
 After getting our drinks, he sat me down at a tiny table in the back corner and the first words that left his lips were:

 “Dale, everything you think is right… is wrong.”

 And while I don’t have the time to share the details of my reaction and my transformation here with your today, it was this lesson that opened my eyes to how dangerous a lie can be for my future.

-This year, I am the same age that that my friend was when he told me that truth.
-And over the past 10 years I have been an entrepreneur.
+This year, I am the same age that my friend was when he told me that truth.
+And over the past ten years, I have been an entrepreneur.
 I’ve been a dreamer.
 I’ve been a go-getter.
 And I’ve been the example to the over 500,000 loyal readers of this blog, who desire to do the same.

 Loving your work is important.
 It’s my belief that everyone in this country has the ability to find a career that fulfills their purpose, brings them joy, offers them freedom, and produces them wealth.
 Sadly, this is the minority.
 And that’s why today, I’m going to share 3 toxic lies that can steal your professional dreams.
 They are not rare, but common.
 And it might make you realize that everything you think is right about work, is wrong.